PopDanAlexandru/kafka-mvp/README.md

 Kafka is a distributed platform that **streams bytes** using TCP, asynchronously.

 **Producers** send byte-encoded messages to a specific topic, which is a logical group of related messages.
-Afterwards, **consumers** read and decode messages from the **topics**.
+Afterwards, **consumers** read and decode messages from the **topics** (_groups_).
 Messages within the same topic are stored into Kafka **brokers** (_copies/redundancy_) until a consumer reads them.
-A consumer requests the next message, by sending to the Broker the **ID/offset** of the last fetched message within a topic/group.
+Each consumer remembers the **ID/offset** of the last message that he read within a topic/group, and requests the next message by sending to the Broker that ID.

 ![Kafka example.png](Kafka%20example.png)

+As analogy, Kafka is similar to a library, where writers publish books (messages) which are organized on shelves (topics).
+Then readers retrieve books and they remember the last read book.

 > _This [website](https://softwaremill.com/kafka-visualisation/) illustrates the live interaction between Kafka brokers, topics (_groups_), messages, producers, and consumers._

 But the message is not verified nor validated by Kafka, so the Consumer might not be able to decode it.